Accepting new clients. In network with Premera, Lifewise, and some Blue Cross Blue Shield plans.

 I help people get unstuck and unburdened, so they can live meaningful and fulfilling lives.

-I’ll help you heal, make peace with your emotions, learn skills for living and communicating, build fulfilling relationships, and live life in a way that feels authentic.
+I’ll help you heal, make peace with your emotions, build fulfilling relationships, and live life authentically.

 And in the process, I’ll help you get in touch with a foundational sense of joy and well-being that remains stable, even in the face of the pain and suffering inherent to being human.